jfcoz/postgresqltuner/README.md

 ### Passwords

-For better security use a `~/.pgpass` file containing passwords, so password will not be saved in the shell history nor in the process list. [.pgpass documentation](https://www.postgresql.org/docs/current/static/libpq-pgpass.html)
+For better security use a `~/.pgpass` file containing passwords, so no password will be saved in your shell history nor visible in a process name. [.pgpass documentation](https://www.postgresql.org/docs/current/static/libpq-pgpass.html)
 ```
 host:port:database:username:password
 ```

 ## Options

-- Average number of work_mem buffer per connection :
+- Average number of work_mem buffer per connection:

-A query can use many work_mem buffers depending on the query complexity.
+A query can use many work_mem buffers, depending on its complexity.
 You can configure the average number of work_mem buffers per connection (in percent):
 ```
 --wmp 300
 ```
 The default in 150%

-- SSD Disks :
+- SSD storage:

-When running in an hypervisor with SSD disks, detection is not accurate.
+When running in an hypervisor with SSD, detection is not accurate.
 ```
 --ssd
 ```
-Allow to specify that disks are SSD
+Allow to specify that storage is on SSD

 ## Special FreeBSD settings

-FreeBSD has support for virtual memory over commit , using vm.overcommit configuration setting.
+FreeBSD has support for virtual memory over commit, using vm.overcommit configuration setting.
 This setting is configured via /etc/sysctl.conf.

 Change 'vm.overcommit: 0 ' to 'vm.overcommit: 1'.